Easy Homemade Salsa Recipe

 This post may contain affiliate links.
 Please read our disclosure policy.

-If you’re like me, and can devour an entire bowl of chips and salsa at your favorite Mexican restaurant before the meal is even served, then you’re going to love this homemade salsa recipe.
+If you’re like me, and can devour an entire bowl of chips and salsa at your favorite Mexican restaurant before the meal is even served, then you’re going to love this homemade salsa recipe

-Homemade Salsa: Ingredients & Substitutions
+Restaurant-Style Salsa Recipe: Ingredients & Substitutions

 • Ground Cumin.
 Ground cumin is an essential spice for homemade salsa!
 Another pantry staple I recommend always having on hand.

-• Add some hot green chilies
+• Hot green chilies

 Like I said before, this homemade salsa recipe is so easy to make.
 I only have a few tips about the method and possible ways to spice it up!
 But it’s a very straightforward, easy salsa recipe!
 See below for a quick video, or in the recipe card for my full tutorial with cute little helpers!

 Start by adding 1 can of diced tomatoes and the rest of the ingredients into the container of a blender – as always, I recommend using a Vitamix!
-In this recipe the Vitamix does all the hard work for you…chopping, mincing, etc. Yet another reason it’s my BFF in the kitchen!
+In this recipe the Vitamix does all the hard work for you…chopping, mincing, etc.

 Be sure to save one can of diced tomatoes for later!
-If using fresh, start by adding 1 1/2 cups of tomatoes, blending, then adding the rest.
+If using fresh, start by adding 1 ½ cups of tomatoes, blending, then adding the rest.

 overhead view of the ingredients for homemade salsa in a blender container